edehr/edehr/docs/instructor-tools/learning-objects.md

 > Learning objects contain the learning objectives.

 **EdEHR Learning Object**
-: Each activity needs to have a set of learning objectives.
+: Each activity needs to have a set of learning objectives and case study patient data.
 The EdEHR Learning Object is a reusable component of the EdEHR that is created by your school's course content creation team.
 They will set up the Learning Object to contain a description of the learning objectives, and a link to an EdEHR Case Study.
 They will also establish the link between the EdEHR Activity and the EdEHR Learning Object.
 (See the Course designer guide.)

 ![1]